ricardomoura1979/scheduler/README.md

 ```
 ## Screenshots

-!["screenshot description"]
+!["screenshot-description"]
 (https://github.com/ricardomoura1979/scheduler/blob/master/docs/select%20a%20day.png)

-_A user can select a day, time and interviewer to go under a interview, easily!
+A user can select a day, time and interviewer to go under a interview, easily!

-!["screenshot description"]
+!["screenshot-description"]

 (https://github.com/ricardomoura1979/scheduler/blob/master/docs/insert%20name%20and%20click%20save.png)

-_Just write yur name and click to save.
+Just write yur name and click to save.

-!["screenshot description"]
+!["screenshot-description"]
 (https://github.com/ricardomoura1979/scheduler/blob/master/docs/delete%20and%20chose%20another%20day.png)

-_You have to move to another day?
+You have to move to another day?
 No problem!
 Just edit your appointment or delete and chose another day!

 ## Dependencies
 - Axios